Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 \section{Knowledge Graph Challenges}

-Our participants reported several general challenges with using KGs in practice, many of which are fundamentally rooted in data sourcing and data quality.
+Our participants reported several broad challenges with using KGs in practice, many of which are fundamentally rooted in data sourcing and data quality issues.
 We outline the most common challenges experienced by our participants, and use these challenges to motivate directions for visualization research in Section~\ref{sec:findings-kg-opportunities}.